 Let me end with one final topic.
-In 2010 we earned a lot more about aging and eating.
-Awarded the highest honor for scientific achievement in this country, one of the greatest biochemists of all time wrote that, “Aging is a disease.
+In 2010, we learned a lot more about aging and eating.
+Awarded the highest honor for scientific achievement in this country, one of the greatest biochemists of all time wrote that “Aging is a disease.
 The human lifespan simply reflects the level of free radical damage that accumulates in cells.
 When enough damage accumulates, cells can’t survive properly anymore and they just simply give up.”

-First proposed in 1972, the Mitochondrial Theory of Aging suggests that it’s free radical damage to our cells’ powersource, known as mitochondria, that lead to a loss of cellular energy and function over time.
-It’s a little like charging your ipod battery over and over again; every time the capacity gets less, and less.
-Mitochondria are like miniature blast furnaces inside our cells where the food that we eat… is converted, into useable energy.
+First proposed in 1972, the mitochondrial theory of aging suggests that it’s free radical damage to our cells’ power source, known as mitochondria, that leads to a loss of cellular activity and function over time.
+It’s a little like charging our iPod battery over and over again; every time, the capacity gets less, and less.
+Mitochondria are like miniature blast furnaces inside our cells, where the food that we eat is converted into useable energy.

 How do we slow down oxidation?
-By eating foods containing anti-oxidants.
-If you want to know if a food has a lot of antioxidants in it you slice it open, expose it to air—expose it to oxygen and see what happens.
-Does it oxidize, does it turn brown?
-Think about our two most popular fruits: apples and bananas.
-Turn brown right away—not a lot of antioxidants inside there.
-How to do you keep your fruit salad from turning brown though?
-Add lemon juice, which has vitamin C in it, an antioxidant, which can keep your food from oxidizing and can do the same thing inside our bodies.
+By eating foods containing antioxidants.
+If you want to know if a food has a lot of antioxidants in it, you slice it open, expose it to air.
+Expose it to oxygen, and see what happens.
+Does it oxidize; does it turn brown?
+Think about our two most popular fruits: apples and bananas turn brown right away—not a lot of antioxidants inside there.
+How do you keep your fruit salad from turning brown, though?
+Add lemon juice, which has vitamin C in it, an antioxidant, which can keep your food from oxidizing, and can do the same thing inside our bodies.

-OK, bottomline: how do we boost the activity of this anti-aging, anti-cancer, anti-Alzheimers enzyme?
+Okay, bottom line: how do we boost the enzyme activity of this anti-aging, anticancer, anti-Alzheimer's enzyme?
 Become a woman.
-Or become a vegetarian.
-Last year researchers compared this enzyme’s activity in omnivores versus vegetarians.
+Or, become a vegetarian.
+Last year, researchers compared this enzyme’s activity in omnivores versus vegetarians.
 This is your superoxide dismutase enzyme activity if you’re over 85.
-When you’re younger, this enzyme may work a little better, but when one eats vegetarian it works a lot better.
+Now if you’re younger, the enzyme may work a little better, but when one eats vegetarian, it works a lot better.